-Now, the empirical coefficients c1 and c2 are calculated using Equations [7.10.4] to [7.10.6].
+Now, the empirical coefficients c1 and c3 are calculated using Equations [7.10.4] to [7.10.6].
 The joint uses an anchor nut, and therefore the wrench size, sw, is not defined.
-Therefore, in order to evaluate the constant c1, the outer diameter of the anchor nut should be used, which is 7,5 mm.
+Therefore, in order to evaluate the constant c1, it is important to use the outer diameter of the anchor nut, which is 7,5 mm.